 Facilities such as UAV data processing lab, digital photogrammetric systems, GIS systems, survey systems like GPS, etc., supported by dedicated human resources take care of all the analysis and processing requirements.

-NESAC has a 12 MP RGB camera and another 12 MP RGB camera with 2X zooming capability.
-Both the cameras can capture videos up to 4K resolution and images at fixed intervals i.e. 2-10 secs.
-NESAC also has a Multispectral sensor with four 1.2 MP panchromatic bands as Green, Red, Red Edge and NIR.
+NESAC has RGB cameras ranging from 12 MP to 42 MP RGB camera with zooming capability.
+The cameras can capture videos up to 4K resolution and images at fixed intervals i.e. 2-10 secs.
+NESAC also has a dual Multispectral sensors which can give 10 spectral bands with the ability to capture images at 8cm per pixel when flying at altitude of 120 m.
+The hyperspectral camera can carry out data acquisition with 1000 spectral bands.
 All the sensors provided geotagged images in Jpeg/Tiff format.

 3D printing facility is new edition to UAV Lab at NESAC.
 The printer is having a build volume of 215 X 215 X 300 mm with a max. resolution of 20 microns and supports different materials such as PLA, Nylon, ABS, PVA etc. for printing.
 The 3D printer is being used to develop inhouse mini UAVs along with other accessories related to UAVs.
 A mini quad copter has been designed and printed using 3D printer with Nylon material having a dimension of 100 X 300 X 70 mm and total weight of 1kg.